garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ```
 {% endcode %}

-2. Choose `Use an existing API key` option while authenticating and then hit **Enter/Return** without entering the API Key when prompted.
+2. Choose the `Use an existing API key` option while authenticating and then hit **Enter/Return** without entering the API Key when prompted.
-3. Use the following command for access the database through Xata shell:
+3. Use the following command to access Databasebase through the Xata shell:

 {% code %}
 ```